luzmo-official/ede-simple-demo/README.md

 # Embedded Dashboard Editor In Simple webapp

-This demo repo uses an integration in your [Cumul.io](https://cumul.io) account to embed into a webapp that uses [EDE](https://cumul.io) TODO: Add EDE link
+This demo repo uses an integration in your [Cumul.io](https://cumul.io) account to embed into a webapp that uses [EDE](https://developer.cumul.io/#embedded-dashboard-editor)

+Use this repository alongside the ['Using the Embedded Dashboard Editor' Tutorial](https://blog.cumul.io/2022/02/10/using-the-embedded-dashboard-editor-in-your-application/)

 This example repo allows you to see how you would set up Embedded Dashboard Editor in a similar web application.
 Here, you can choose one of your own Cumul.io integrations (We would recommend creating a new one to use for demo/trial purposes) and use it for your first EDE setup.